GarettGazay/ALTR_PROJECT/README.md

 **Code for this project is protected - inquire for demonstration**

-🚨 **Proprietary Notice**
+🚨 **Proprietary Notice**<br>
 This repository provides a high-level overview of a reinforcement learning-based scheduling system.
-While the animation showcases ride assignments and reward feedback, it does not expose the underlying optimization logic, algorithmic refinements, or proprietary methodologies.
+While the animations showcase ride assignments and reward feedback, it does not expose the underlying optimization logic, algorithmic refinements, or proprietary methodologies.

 ## About Me